DaryaZdanovich/JMeter/README.md

 # JMeter
-Test Plans from Apache Jmeter (google.com, onliner.by, vk.com, yandex.by)
+Test Plans from Apache Jmeter (google.com, onliner.by, vk.com, yandex.by).